MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMManagementPoint.md

 ```

 This command gets a management point that is associated with the site system named cmcen-dist02.tsqa.contoso.com and the site code CM1.
-The command directs the output to the file Get-CMOutOfBandServicePoint_data.txt.
+The command directs the output to the file Get-CMManagementPoint_data.txt.

 ## PARAMETERS